1ightSaber/bookrate_bot/README.md

 # Bookrate Telegram Bot

 ## Description
 Bookrate is a Telegram bot designed to provide a simple interface for users to rate books.
-It utilizes SQLite3 for data storage and aiogram3 for Telegram bot development.
+It utilizes SQLite3 powered by SQLAlchemy for data storage and aiogram3 for Telegram bot development.

 ## Features
 - Allows users to rate books.
 - Stores data in SQLite3 database.
-- Utilizes aiogram3 for Telegram bot development.
+- Utilizes aiogram3 for Telegram bot API calls.

 ## Data Storage
 Data in Bookrate is stored as follows: